stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

   unzipping, showing popups or interacting with the assistant
 - `platform.getSharedPreferences()`: access an instance of
 [`Preferences`](https://github.com/Stanford-IoT-Lab/thingengine-core/blob/master/lib/prefs.js),
-which is a ThingEngine wide store of key-value pairs backed to disk
+which is a ThingSystem wide store of key-value pairs backed to disk
 - `platform.getRoot()`, `platform.getWritableDir()`,
 `platform.getCacheDir()`, `platform.getTmpDir()`: the paths that
-ThingEngine can use on the file system
+ThingSystem can use on the file system
 - `platform.getDeveloperKey()`: the currently configured Thingpedia developer key (if any)
-- `platform.getOrigin()`: the web site hosting ThingEngine
+- `platform.getOrigin()`: the web site hosting ThingSystem; use this for OAuth redirect URIs

 #### Handling authentication and discovery